-- Literal Translation – A human translator recognises where literal translation is not possible and finds the possible alternative based on his understanding of the text.
-Machine translators don’t have the ability to solve ambiguity or any linguistic problem, while human translator can efficiently.
-For example, a missed or incorrect word in an original document would be noticed and corrected by any legal translator in Dubai, for example, but the computer would translate the incorrect word literally without understanding or thinking.
+- Literal Translation – A human translator recognizes where literal translation is not possible and finds a possible alternative based on his understanding of the text.
+Machine translators can’t solve ambiguity or any linguistic problem, while human translators can efficiently.
+For example, a missed or incorrect word in an original document would be noticed and corrected by any legal translator in Dubai, but the computer would translate the incorrect word literally without understanding or thinking.

 A professional legal translation company in UAE that knows and works with machine translation can help you understand your content and the quality required for your project so you can choose the approach which is best suited for your requirements.
 Let’s take a look at the options.

-The next level includes machine translation plus a light editing, which is done by a professional human translator to produce an understandable translation.
-It should be grammatically correct but the wording may sound strange, like it was produced by a computer, and it will not have stylistic nuances of the language.
+The next level includes machine translation plus light editing, which is done by a professional human translator to produce an understandable translation.
+It should be grammatically correct but the wording may sound strange. like it was produced by a computer, and it will not have stylistic nuances of the language.
 The level of quality should be decided before the post-editing occurs and these translators should be trained in best practices for post-editing.
 Minimizing costs and shorter schedules are the major factors leading to this choice.

 You may choose to use this level of machine translation if you receive documents such as proposals or contracts, in which you need to make a decision quickly and don’t have time to wait for a 100% accurate translation or one with perfect style or tone.
 Another example is if you have large quantities of documents that are only needed for a basic level of understanding.

 There is sometimes machine translation that entails a heavy post-editing, which is done by a reliable human translator, to produce high-quality content.
 If the content lends itself to machine translation, after the heavy post-editing, the translation should be well improved and appear to be closer to human translator quality.